Questions & Answers Regarding Probate

 The major probate expenses include court costs and fees paid to the personal representative and the attorney.
 These funds come from the estate of the decedent.

 The value of the estate’s assets can determine the court filing fees.
 Attorney fees can vary based on the difficulty of the decedent’s estate.
-Many attorneys will “specialize” in probate and often a negotiated fee in advance can be arranged.
+Many attorneys will “specialize” in probate, and often a negotiated fee in advance can be arranged.
 Always make certain the fee estimate and fee structure is fully disclosed and understood before hiring an attorney.
 Most states do not allow an attorney to charge fees based on the overall evaluation of the decedent’s estate.
 Also, most states allow for the representative to be reimbursed for expenses about their duties.

 How long does probate take?

 Depending on the state and the size or difficulty of the assets, probate can take 1-2 years.
 Some large estates can take longer depending on the circumstances of the assets.
 Time must be made available for creditors and other claims to be filed against the estate.
 Also, the final tax return must be filed with the IRS within nine months of the decedent’s death.
 Some states require probate to be closed within a fixed period of time, but it can vary from state to state.